fbpx

 Methods

-To estimate the impact of StrongMinds, we combined general evidence of the impact of psychotherapy on subjective wellbeing in low- and middle-income countries with evidence directly evaluating the impact of StrongMinds’ program.
+To estimate the impact of StrongMinds, we combined general evidence of the impact of psychotherapy on subjective wellbeing in low- and middle-income countries with evidence directly evaluating the impact of StrongMinds’ program: 1 RCT related to StrongMinds4This is the Baird et al. (2024) RCT.
+We discuss its limited relevance in the FAQs. and StrongMinds’ monitoring and evaluating pre-post data.

-Finally, because improving one person’s mental health can benefit others who are close to that person, we also estimated the spillover effects on household members.
-Thus, the total household effect includes the estimated impact on recipients and household members over time.
+Then, because improving one person’s mental health can benefit others who are close to that person, we also estimated the spillover effects on household members (i.e., operationalised as a 16% spillover ratio).
+Thus, the overall household effect includes the estimated impact on recipients and household members over time.

 Impact